-Persons who believe they have been sexually assaulted or who have been the victim of any type of sex offense, interpersonal violence, or stalking should immediately report the incident to the University Title IX Coordinator by calling 410-706-2281 (6-2281 from an on-campus phone), UMBPD by calling 410-706-6882 (6-6882 from an on-campus phone), or both.
-The Title IX Coordinator can assist with notification of off-campus authorities, obtaining medical attention, accessing counseling on- and off-campus, and providing information about additional campus resources and applicable policies and procedures.
+Persons who believe they have been sexually assaulted or who have been the victim of any type of sex offense, interpersonal violence, or stalking should immediately report the incident to the University Title IX Coordinator by calling 410-706-5212 (6-5212 from an on-campus phone) and the UMBPD by calling 410-706-6882 (6-6882 from an on-campus phone).
+The Title IX Coordinator oversees UMB's resolution process, can assist with notification of off-campus authorities, obtaining medical attention, accessing counseling on- and off-campus, and providing information about additional campus resources and applicable policies and procedures.
 The UMB Title IX coordinator can also assist in identifying and providing supportive measures to restore or preserve access to UMB's educational programs and activities, protect the safety of all impacted parties and UMB's campus community, and deter sexual harassment.
 Immediately after an incident, the following steps are strongly suggested:

-- Get to a safe place. - Call 911 and/or the University Title IX coordinator immediately.

-- If you are not sure about filing a criminal complaint or seeking a protective/peace order, but you might want to file a complaint at a later time, you are encouraged to obtain a medical evidentiary forensic examination (as appropriate to the incident).
-You are encouraged to file a police report, and you always have the right to change your mind and not pursue a criminal complaint or petition for court-ordered protection. - If you are not sure what to do, you can call TurnAround, Inc. (Rape Crisis and Recovery Center) at 410-377-8111 or its help line at 443-279-0379.
+- Get to a safe place. - Call 911.
+Once you are safe, call the University Title IX Coordinator at 410-706-5212. - If you have experienced sexual violence, you are encouraged to seek a Sexual Assault Forensic Exam (SAFE).
+Mercy Hospital is the designated provider of SAFE exams in Baltimore City. - You are encouraged to file a police report, and you always have the right to change your mind and not pursue a criminal complaint or petition for court-ordered protection. - If you are not sure what to do, you can call TurnAround, Inc. (Rape Crisis and Recovery Center) at 410-377-8111 or its after-hours crisis line at 443-279-0379 (available 24/7).
+If you are not able to call, a text feature is also available by texting 410-498-5956.
 The advocate will provide you with options, and you do not need to give your name.